TonyAlosius/RestaurantNameGenerator/README.md

-Rstaurant Name Generator using OprnAI
+Rstaurant Name Generator using OpenAI